0

 The Importance of Abstaining From Alcohol

-The continuous use could accelerate cirrhosis formation, leading eventually to stiffening, which indicates scarring - potentially necessitating drastic measures, including possible liver transplantation.
+The continuous use of alcohol could accelerate cirrhosis formation, leading eventually to stiffening, which causes severe scarring.

 In addition, studies suggest that completely stopping alcohol intake may boost effectiveness when treating hepatitis C-related health concerns start surfacing during regular follow-ups.